 Here are a handful of ways to put SEL principles into practice:

-• Create consistent greeting rituals: have staff greet students by name in entryways; create personalized hand gestures (COVID-safe handshakes) with students.
+Create consistent greeting rituals: greet students by name in entryways and hallways; create personalized hand shakes with students.

-• Focus more on supporting unstructured time and engaging the students in ongoing decision-making.
+Focus on supporting unstructured time and engaging the students in ongoing decision-making.

-• Relationship Mapping: Link students with appropriate social supports, such as peer buddies and adult mentors.
+Relationship Mapping: Link students with appropriate social supports, such as peer buddies and tutors and adult mentors.

 Curriculum